jujuhere/SpreadsheetForTrading/README.md

 # SheetsForTrading
-Code Snippet which is part of the Google Sheets implementation to execute trading on the stock market with Google's spreadsheet including the lemon.markets API.
+Code Snippet which is part of the Google Sheets implementation to organize your stock data with Google Sheets including the lemon.markets API.

 ## Introduction
-This is a public lemon.markets repository that gives you an app script code that you can use for the Spreadsheet for the API.
+This is a public repository that gives you an apps script code that you can use for the spreadsheet to call the endpoints of the API.
 To get a general understanding of the API, please refer to our [documentation](https://docs.lemon.markets).
 The code langauge we're using here is [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
-The Spreadsheet-For-Trading template & a walkthrough of this template & the script can be found in our blogpost.
+The walkthrough of the Spreadsheet-For-Trading template, the template itself & the script can be found in our blogpost.

-## Get right into it
+## Getting right into it
-It's not complicated to use the repo for the Spreadsheet.
-All you have to do is just download the Spreadsheet template from our blogpost and then copy & paste the code into [Apps Script](https://developers.google.com/apps-script).
+It's not complicated to use the repo for the spreadsheet.
+All you have to do is just copy the spreadsheet template from our blogpost for your Google Sheets account.
-You can use the Apps Script-Tool through the following: Open Spreadsheet file -> Go to "Extensions" -> Click "Apps Script" Now paste the code and save it.
+You can use the Apps Script-Tool through the following: open spreadsheet file -> go to "Extensions" -> click "Apps Script".
+The code must be saved there.
+If you're making a brand new spreadsheet, simply copy & paste the code into [Apps Script](https://developers.google.com/apps-script).
+Save it.
 That is it.

 ## API usage
 This project uses the lemon.markets API.

 lemon.markets is a brokerage API by developers for developers that allows you to build your own experience at the stock market.
 We will use the Market Data API and Trading API to retrieve the ISIN (unique identifier) that belongs to a particular financial instrument and to place trades.
 If you do not have a lemon.markets account yet, you can sign up [here](https://login.lemon.markets/u/login/identifier?state=hKFo2SA4RmVaaUpPWmtxcXdrb3NEeUdWVWpYY0VuejJtRU1Sd6Fur3VuaXZlcnNhbC1sb2dpbqN0aWTZIGFwV3RZM0RWblo4OHRmek9mSGNPQ09iSDh0Ylp1eUpmo2NpZNkgY0swQlhzc1V2U3lybUtVSVo3YTJLdmVvZ1F6eVNWSWo).

-## usage of Google Sheets
+## Usage of Google Sheets
 In addition to that, we're using [Google Sheets](https://www.google.com/sheets/about/) as a tool.
 Sheets is a free program to create & edit spreadsheets online.
-If you're familiar with Microsoft Excel, you will not have issues with using Sheets.
-The huge advantage of Sheets is that collaborative work through real-time sharing via cloud-hosting is easier than ever before.
+If you're familiar with Microsoft Excel, you will not have issues by using Sheets.
+The huge advantage of Sheets is that collaborative work through real-time sharing (via online) is easier than ever before.

 We are using the following endpoints URL of the lemon.markets API:
 ```javascript